~ Our 2022 vegetable seed CATALOGUE ~

 How We Are Different

-The two of us write our own catalogue and our own website, so they've been written by gardeners, for gardeners.
+We do our own website - so it has been written by gardeners, for gardeners.

-It may not be flashy but we hope you will find it easy to know what each variety does, how it grows, and when to sow it.
+It should be easy to see what each vegetable does, how it grows, and when to sow it.

 We really do hope you enjoy these vegetables as much as we have enjoyed tracking them down and trying them out.